jacotec/freepbx-allowlist/README.md

 ### This fork
 The original AllowList module was designed to filter all non-allowed calls to an exception route.
 This is in my opinion not the right way as these unknown numbers can't pass Privacy and/or Superfecta (i.e. for spam detection).
 The well-known allowed numbers did pass the route and Privacy/Superfecta which is not needed at all for already known friendly numbers.

-My fork reverts this logic.
-AllowListed numbers are now put on the exception route and can be directly directed to the final destination (Extension, queue, ring croup etc.).
-Unallowed numbers are now further passing the logic which lets them run through Privacy/Superfecta and enables the ability for online Spam detection.
+My fork adds a switch to reverse this logic, so you can now send AllowListed numbers to the configured destination (Extension, queue, ring croup etc.).
+Unallowed numbers are in this case further passing the inbound route which lets them run through Privacy/Superfecta and enables the ability for online Spam detection.

-**The official Allowlist module must be uninstalled AND REMOVED first.
-The settings will be preserved.** I've renamed the module to "Allowlist NG" so I can see which version I'm using ;-)

 ### Installation of Allowlist NG
-* **Uninstall and remove(!) the official Allowlist module first!** Your settings will be preserved and are still working after installation of Allowlist NG
 * Download the release .tgz file
 * Install the module in Module Admin with "Upload modules"
 * Enjoy

 The module is not signed, so you'll see a warning that you're running an unsigned module.
 **I have no plans to sign this module at this point** as I've created it for my own use.
-I simply want to share it to all who might have the same problems with the original behavior.
+I'll try to make a PR to Sangoma.

 ### Setting up a FreePBX system